Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

+As we explained above, the Wiener Brownian motion is actually an entropic force whose origin stems from the second law of thermodynamics.
+On the other hand, according to Perelman \cite{perelman} the second law of thermodynamics causes the geometric evolution of the underlying manifold via the Hamilton-Perelman Ricci flow.
+Therefore, to consider the whole features of the Wiener Brownian motion of the quantum states on $M$ one must incorporate the Ricci flow in the calculations to produce a dynamical background geometry.
+Actually, we should assume that the space metric would evolve with the Ricci flow.
+By definition the Ricci flow is:

 for $Ric(t)$ the Ricci curvature of evolving metric $g(t)$.
 In fact, as we will argue in the following, we regard the Ricci flow as an imposed natural entropic gauge fixing term for Einstein's field equation.
 One should note that although the Einstein equation is scale invariant, i.e. is symmetric with respect to transformation $g_{ij} \to c g_{ij}$ for some $c>0$, the Ricci flow disobeys this property.
-Hence, once the scale of time dimension $t$ is fixed (see Eq. (\ref {b-2}) in below where the time scale $\zeta$ is introduced) the Ricci flow fixes the scale of $g_{ij}$ and consequently the space volume.
-Recently, the Ricci flow has attracted a lot of attention in building a well-defined model of (topological) quantum gravity and several research have shown some theoretical evidence for an intimate correlation between gravity and the Ricci flow.\footnote{See for example \cite{top1, top2, top3, isi, graf, lulli, woolgar, dz, dz2, dz3, dowker, morison}.}
+Hence, once the scale of time dimension $t$ is fixed\footnote{See Eq. (\ref {b-2}) in below where the time scale $\zeta$ is introduced.} the Ricci flow fixes the scale of $g_{ij}$ and consequently the space volume.
+Here we should point out that the Ricci flow has recently attracted an immense amount of attention in building a well-defined model of (topological) quantum gravity and several research papers have shown some theoretical evidence for an intimate correlation between gravity and the Ricci flow.\footnote{See for example \cite{top1, top2, top3, isi, graf, lulli, woolgar, dz, dz2, dz3, dowker, morison}.}